A Website Control Panel that is provided by RSH Web Services to Website owners, allowing them to manage their websites from a graphical interface.

 WordPress, AbanteCart, PrestaShop, Joomla, Mambo, Drupal, phpBB

-SMF, WHMCS, MyBB, Dolphin, Open Real Estate, YetiForce, CubeCart
+WHMCS, MyBB, Dolphin, Open Real Estate, YetiForce, CubeCart.